nindakhoirunnisa/nindakhoirunnisa.github.io/_posts/2024-2-14-customer-segmentation.md

 **EDA**

-This Online Retail II data set contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.The company mainly sells unique all-occasion gift-ware.
+This Online Retail II data set ([from here](https://archive.ics.uci.edu/dataset/502/online+retail+ii))  contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.

 We're going to investigate whether there are groups of customers, how they are similar, and what they may represent.